Tales from the Crypt (film)

 Tales from the Crypt is a 1972 British horror film directed by Freddie Francis.
-It is an anthology film consisting of five separate segments, based on stories from EC Comics.
-It was produced by Amicus Productions and filmed at Shepperton Studios.
+It is an anthology film consisting of five separate segments, based on short stories from the EC Comics series Tales from the Crypt by Al Feldstein, Johnny Craig, and Bill Gaines.
+The film was produced by Amicus Productions and filmed at Shepperton Studios in Surrey, England.

-In the film, five strangers (Joan Collins, Ian Hendry, Robin Phillips, Richard Greene and Nigel Patrick) in a crypt encounter the mysterious Crypt Keeper (Ralph Richardson), who makes each person in turn foresee the possible manner of their death.
+In the film, five strangers (Joan Collins, Ian Hendry, Robin Phillips, Richard Greene and Nigel Patrick) in a crypt encounter the mysterious Crypt Keeper (Ralph Richardson), who makes each person in turn foresee the manner of their death.
 It is one of several Amicus horror anthologies produced during the 1970s.